NorESMhub/noresm-exp/content/noresm2_lm_spin11.md

 # Summary of simulation

+New in this simulation:
-Increased gamma (CLUBB parameter) from 0.261 to 0.264
+-  Increased gamma to 0.264 (from 0.261)

 No additional code modifications or user name list modifications included compared to N1850OCBDRDDMS_f19_tn14_13052019.

+Continued to use
+-  CESM2.1
+-  the removal of an inconsistency in the treatment of riverine carbon inputs in iHAMOCC
+-  new emission files to avoid mid-month crashes from yr 891.
+We have not experienced any mid-month crashes after.
+-  the long wave aerosol optical depth (AOD) bug fixer
+-  the increase in DMS emissions @ high latitudes in order to reduce the net radiation imbalance @TOM (top of model)
+-  Nebula @ nsc.liu
+-  the increased width of Strait of Gibraltar
-The increased (x2) error tolerance in energy conservation test were merged into featureCESM2.1.0-OsloDevelopment and the SourceMods no longer needed
+-  the increased (x2) error tolerance in energy conservation test in CICE (code changes included in the main CICE code)
+-  the modifications to the parameters *bkopal, rcalc and ropal* in iHAMOCC  included as SourceMod
+-  the modifications to the convection code included as SourceMod
+-  the namelist changes compared to repository for CAM6-Nor, MICOM and CLM5

 File modifications to components/mosart/src/riverroute/RtmRestFile.F90 which fixed the problems with fill values on Nebula and to components/micom/phy/rdlim.F which fixed the time variable output problem in micom were merged into featureCESM2.1.0-OsloDevelopment and the SourceMods no longer needed

 # Simulation specifics